 Reception, Years 1 and 2, for 4 to 7 year olds

 The Pre-Prep department consists of Reception, Years 1 and 2.
-We welcome children in any year group and at any time of year, providing there is a place available for them to take up.
+We welcome children in any year group and at any time of year, providing there is a place available for them.

 Most children, if they are not already in our Early Years Department, join us for the beginning of their Reception year and we offer plenty of opportunities for those children to spend time with our Robins class in the weeks and months before they start.
 This enables them to make friends and removes some of the apprehension associated with the first day of school.

 More About Reception

 Whether your child transitions into Reception from Robins class, a local nursery, pre-school or from being at home with mum and dad, they will benefit from the superb facilities and teaching on offer in our Pre-Prep department.